Would you prefer to view this website based on your location?

 The majority of EV drivers charge their cars at home

 The majority of EV drivers still currently charge their vehicle most at home.
-The next most common place to charge is the workplace, with 34% of EV drivers charging at work, followed by service stations or petrol stations along the motorway (29%). (!)
+The next most common place to charge is the workplace, with 34% of EV drivers charging at work, followed by service stations or fuel stations along the highway (29%). (!)

 The majority of EV drivers charge their cars at home